Varicose veins, spider veins, and bulging leg veins are conditions that happen increasingly with age.

 Other Factors Contributing to Visible Veins

-Genetics and age are factors that can work against your leg veins since these factors cannot be controlled.
+Genetics and age can work against your leg veins since these factors cannot be controlled.

-Your family history plays an important role in determining if you will develop bulging leg veins or varicose veins.
+Your family history plays a role in determining if you will develop bulging leg veins or varicose veins.

-If your parents ever had this condition, it may contribute to the risk of you having it as well.
+If your parents ever had this condition, it may also contribute to your risk of having it.

 Older age is one of the main risk factors for varicose veins.
 Typically, people are considered at a higher risk of developing these symptoms if they’re over 60, but it’s possible to develop them earlier.